 The most popular way to correctly muffle your generator’s exhaust is with a generator muffler silencer.

 These silencers mount to your portable generator’s exhaust and act as a silencer to reduce noise levels by 10-15 decibels.

-They can be bought or made at home, however, you want to make sure you have a decent amount of knowledge on how mufflers and silencers work to allow for adequate exhaust flow.
+They can be bought or made at home; however, make sure you have a decent amount of knowledge on how mufflers and silencers work to allow for adequate exhaust flow.

 One of the quickest and most inexpensive ways to reduce your generator’s decibel levels is by muffling the sounds with plywood.

-By placing plywood around the generator, you can lower the noise level down at least 10 decibels, which will make it much more bearable in a neighborhood setting.
+By placing durable plywood around the generator, you can lower the noise level at least 10 decibels, which will make it much more bearable in a neighborhood setting.

 To do this, you will need some plywood scraps that are large enough to extend past your generator.

 You will then lay them against your generator in a box shape to deflect the generator’s noise to the ground.

 This allows for the sound to be contained and absorbed by the ground instead of toward your surroundings.